Adroiti/docs-for-code-review-tools/Govet-unsafeptr.md

 ```

 It is safe if `x` is itself derived directly from an `unsafe.Pointer` via conversion and pointer arithmetic or if `x` is the result of `reflect.Value.Pointer` or `reflect.Value.UnsafeAddr` or obtained from the Data field of a `*reflect.SliceHeader` or `*reflect.StringHeader`.

+Pointer allows a program to defeat the type system and read and write arbitrary memory.
+It should be used with extreme care.

 ## Further Reading